 For example, the recent Equifax breach could have been prevented if they’d simply updated their software.
 For the Equifax breach, there was simply no excuse.

-Here’s a list of the current the known WordPress security vulnerabilities.
+Here’s a list of the currently known WordPress security vulnerabilities.
 Hackers know this stuff, so if you’re not running the latest versions of WordPress or any themes or plugins you have installed, you’re vulnerable.

 There’s really no excuse for not updating WordPress.
 Perhaps the most common excuse is a fear that updates will break your site.
 Most commonly, updates break sites when they haven’t been updated in a long time.
 So if you just keep current with the updates, you’ll have little trouble.